 Adding an SSL certificate is easy with GreenGeeks.

-From the Account Manager screen, click the “Security” section on the left of your screen.
+From the GreenGeeks screen, click the “Security” section on the left of your screen.

 Click “SSL Certificates” from the drop-down list.

 Click the “Add SSL Certificate” button on the top of the page.
 You can also refresh the list of SSL certificates to see if you already have it installed.